Quiet Weekend in Capri

 Curse of Monkey Island

-Low-Spoiler Hints and Tips for Nancy Drew: Danger on Deception Island
+Low-Spoiler Hints for Nancy Drew: Danger on Deception Island

 Welcome to my Nancy Drew: Danger on Deception Island hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to point gamers